 But declaring a SORN doesn't automatically cancel your car insurance.

-But what we’re talking about here is the fact is that most insurance providers will charge you to get out early.
-And if you’ve already made a claim on your policy, you might not get a refund after you cancel.
+Most insurance providers will charge you to get out early.
+And if you've already made a claim on your policy, you might not get a refund after you cancel.

 So it may not actually be worth cancelling your insurance for a SORN car - unless it's going to be off the road for a long time.